 There are various different ways to self sabotage.
-Sadly most of the time we don’t even recognize we are the ones creating our own failure, as long as one does not recognize and consciously take responsibility for the act of self sabotage, then that person can not change the outcome.
-Before any negative behaviour can be changed one needs to recognize it is there, otherwise it is a loose battle.
+Sadly most of the time we don’t even recognize we are the ones creating our own failure; as long as one does not recognize and consciously take responsibility for the act of self sabotage, then that person can not change the outcome.
+Before any negative behaviour can be changed one needs to recognize it is there otherwise it’s a loose battle.

 Perhaps you are under medical treatment or a diet program and you continuously forget to take your pills or you forget to follow your nutritionist’s advise.

-When people are used to self sabotaging it is common to hear them say they are always having a ran of bad luck, they see themselves as victims of the circumstances, they feel the things they need to do are too hard, everyone else is to blame for their life, they feel people are always taking advantage of them, or is just their destiny to be a failure.
-Because these people truly believe they are not the cause of their problems, they whole heartedly feel their life is out of their control, things just slip through their fingers; if they break the rules they believe is because they were given no other way out, and if they procrastinate its because they are just way too busy with other things.
-This is not a criticism, I have been there myself, however I am here to tell you that changing these sabotaging patterns are not impossible to break but it will depend on how much you want your life to change; it will require of you to stop trying to rationalize why you can’t achieve your dreams.
+When people are used to self sabotaging it is common to hear them say they are always having a ran of bad luck, they see themselves as victims of the circumstances, they feel the things they need to do are too hard, everyone else is to blame for their lives, they feel people are always taking advantage of them or is just their destiny to be a failure.
+Because these people truly believe they are not the cause of their problems, they whole heartedly feel their lives are out of their control, things just slip through their fingers; if they break the rules they believe is because they were given no other way out and if they procrastinate it’s because they are just way too busy with other things.
+This is not a criticism; I have been there myself, however I am here to tell you that changing these sabotaging patterns are not impossible to break but it will depend on how much you want your life to change; it will require of you to stop trying to rationalize why you can’t achieve your dreams.

 The changes needed start with you learning to love yourself.

-People sabotage themselves for various reasons such as: It’s a habit learned from watching your parents behave the same way, or it may be a defense mechanism which was learned to protect yourself from the demands your parents imposed on you.
-Demands such as being the perfect child, or unconsciously crippling you so you will become dependent of them, and always having to stay close to home.
+People sabotage themselves for various reasons such as: It’s a habit learned from watching your parents behave the same way or it may be a defense mechanism which was learned to protect yourself from the demands your parents imposed on you.
+Demands such as being the perfect child which unconsciously cripple; many parents do this so their child will become dependent and will always need to stay close to home.
 The other extreme is neglect and that can be even more damaging.

 It may also be you are not certain of your true desires and goals in life, or you may have a low self esteem which leaves you feeling unworthy/incapable of success.